 Oracle data dictionary tables are important part of Oracle database.
 We can say it is one kind of Metadata of all Oracle database object related information.
 Data dictionary is a read-only set of tables and views that tells us the story of all objects in database.

 The owner of data dictionary is SYS user.
 Data dictionary components are stored in SYSTEM tablespace principally.
 However, after release of Oracle Database 10g, some components are stored in SYSAUX tablespace too.

 The information contained in data dictionary views ranges from general database information to the space allocated to a particular object in database.

-In short, data dictionary view has information about:
+In short, oracle data dictionary view has information about:

 - Default value of columns